alvinchiaht/alvinchiaht.github.io/_posts/2019-10-03-Time-Series.markdown

 categories: project
 ---

-We developed a model to predict train ridership and formulated a strategy to optimise number of trains to be deployed at a given period.
+We developed a model to predict Amtrak train ridership and formulated a strategy to optimise number of trains to be deployed at a given period.

 The dataset comprised the total number of train riders per month between 2005 to 2018.
 The trend line for the dataset exhibited seasonality and non-stationarity.